harish876/Tutorial-Codebase-Knowledge/docs/incubator-resilientdb/07_checkpointing___recovery__checkpointmanager___recovery_.md

+---
+layout: default
+title: "Checkpointing & Recovery (CheckPointManager / Recovery)"
+parent: "incubator-resilientdb"
+nav_order: 7
+---

 # Chapter 7: Checkpointing & Recovery (CheckPointManager / Recovery)

 In the previous chapter, [Chapter 6: Storage Layer (Storage / LevelDB / MemoryDB)](06_storage_layer__storage___leveldb___memorydb_.md), we learned how ResilientDB actually saves data using components like `ResLevelDB` (for disk storage) or `MemoryDB` (for memory storage).
 This ensures that when we execute a transaction like `Set("myKey", "myValue")`, the change is recorded.

 But what happens if a replica (one of the computers running ResilientDB) suddenly crashes or needs to be restarted?
 When it comes back online, how does it catch up with all the transactions it missed?
-Simply replaying *every single transaction* from the very beginning could take a very long time, especially if the system has been running for weeks or months!
+Simply replaying _every single transaction_ from the very beginning could take a very long time, especially if the system has been running for weeks or months!
 Also, the log of all past messages ([Chapter 4](04_message_transaction_collection__transactioncollector___messagemanager_.md)) would grow forever, eventually filling up the disk.

 Welcome to Chapter 7!
 We'll explore how ResilientDB solves these problems using **Checkpointing and Recovery**.

 Think of it like playing a long video game:

-*   You wouldn't want to restart from the very beginning every time you stop playing.
+- You wouldn't want to restart from the very beginning every time you stop playing.
 You **save your progress** periodically (this is **Checkpointing**).
-*   If the game crashes, you can load your last save game and maybe replay just the last few actions you took before the crash (this is **Recovery**).
+- If the game crashes, you can load your last save game and maybe replay just the last few actions you took before the crash (this is **Recovery**).

 ResilientDB uses two main components for this:

 1.  `CheckPointManager`: Coordinates taking periodic "save points" (checkpoints) of the database state that all replicas agree on.
 2.  `Recovery`: Manages writing down important actions (like consensus messages) into a journal (log file) and uses these logs along with checkpoints to restore a node's state after a restart.

 ## Why Checkpointing and Recovery?

 1.  **Prevent Infinite Logs:** The consensus process ([Chapter 3](03_consensus_management__consensusmanager_.md)) generates many messages (Pre-Prepare, Prepare, Commit) for each transaction.
 Storing all these messages forever would consume huge amounts of disk space.
 Checkpointing allows replicas to agree that "we all know the state up to transaction #1,000,000 is correct," so they can safely delete older messages and log entries before that point.
 2.  **Speed Up Recovery:** If a node crashes and restarts, loading the latest agreed-upon checkpoint is much faster than re-processing every transaction from the beginning.
-The node only needs to replay the transactions and messages that occurred *after* the last checkpoint using the recovery logs.
+The node only needs to replay the transactions and messages that occurred _after_ the last checkpoint using the recovery logs.

 **Analogy:** Imagine taking meeting minutes.
 Instead of keeping one massive document with every word ever spoken, you periodically summarize the key decisions and outcomes (a checkpoint).
 If someone joins late, they can read the latest summary and then catch up on the discussion since that summary (recovery log) instead of reading the entire history.